nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ How do you redirect yourself to a secret page? ]

-Let's check out that webserver first.
+Let's check out that HTTP webserver first:

 ![screenshot2](../assets/images/agent_sudo/screenshot2.png)

 Interesting.
-Let's run a **Gobuster** directory brute-force attack to see if we can access a login page within the site.
-We can also try adding extensions to the search options, which we can do using the '**-x**' option.
-We can try checking if there's also PHP or HTML files hidden within the web server.
+Let's run a **Gobuster** directory scan to see if we can access a login page within the site.
+We can also try adding extensions to the search options, which we can do using the `-x` option.
+In this case, We can try checking if there's any PHP or HTML files hidden within the web server.

 ```
 gobuster dir -u http://10.10.63.185/ -x php,html -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```

 While Gobuster is running, we can also check the source code and console to see if there is any hidden information we can use.
-Unfortunately, there is no such hidden information found.
+Unfortunately, there were no such hidden information found.

 Gobuster wasn't giving any promising results, so let's look more closely at the information given on the main page.
-They mention logging in to the webpage with the agent's name as the **user-agent**.
-I was able to find some useful information on this [website](https://betanews.com/2017/03/22/user-agent-based-attacks-are-a-low-key-risk-that-shouldnt-be-overlooked/).
+They mention logging into the webpage with the agent's name as the **user-agent**.
+I was able to find some useful information on [user-agents](https://betanews.com/2017/03/22/user-agent-based-attacks-are-a-low-key-risk-that-shouldnt-be-overlooked/).

 ![screenshot3](../assets/images/agent_sudo/screenshot3.png)

-We are actually able to redirect ourselves to a secret page using the **user-agent** header!
+Looks like we are actually able to redirect ourselves to a secret page using the **user-agent** header!

 ---